 725 mg Full Spectrum CBD Oil, High-Grade Hemp Extract

 Nuleaf frequently places as another favorite on our CBD lists.
 Using only sustainably grown and organic Colorado plants, they craft their CBD products using a combination of subcritical and supercritical CO2 extraction methods.
-NuLeaf creates all of their CBD oils from whole plant extracts, so you know you are getting exactly what you ordered.
+NuLeaf creates all of its CBD oils from whole-plant extracts, so you know you are getting exactly what you ordered.

 4. Luce Farm Vermont

 Luce Farm is a growing CBD operation in Vermont that provides high-quality CBD-based products.
 One of the things we like to do with our lists is to give some attention to where it is due to lesser-known companies, and we have discovered that Luce Farm is quite deserving of being in the top five.
 For starters, all of their products are grown and processed at the beautiful and historic Luce Farm in Stockbridge, Vermont, a place that can still boast of fresh air and clear skies.

 We also know that people who are passionate about their products put a lot of positive energy and care into the final masterpiece, and this small company has met the mark on every level.
 They use the CO2 extraction method, and their products are third-party lab tested.
 They have also created a product that is potent and delivers a generous dose of CBD.
 This one contains 25 mg per ½ dropper.